This guide is based on capacity planning for Single-Node, Cluster and VictoriaMetrics Cloud docs.

 Churn Rate #

 The higher the Churn Rate, the more compute resources are needed for the efficient work of VictoriaMetrics.
+Churn rate affects Active Time Series, efficiency of cache, query performance and on-disk compression.
 It is recommended to lower the churn rate as much as possible.

-The high Churn Rate is commonly a result of using high-volatile labels, such as client_id
+High Churn Rate can be caused by using high-volatile labels, such as client_id

 , url